Text Size :

 • Wash your hands with soap and water, and read the instructions on the label.

-• Tilt your head backwards and look up.
+• While seated, tilt your head backwards and look up.
+You may also lie down.

-• Gently pull the lower eyelid down to form a pocket and squeeze the bottle to apply one drop into your eye.
-To prevent the tip of the bottle from getting dirty, make sure the tip does not touch the eye or any other surface.
+• Using your index finger, gently pull down the lower eyelid to form a pocket and instil one drop into the eye.
+Make sure the tip does not touch the eye or any other surface to prevent it from getting dirty.

 • Close your eyes gently and wipe off any excess eye drops around your eyes with a clean tissue.